 The number of overnight stays from guests, both domestic and from abroad, reached 10.8 million nights (+0.9% compared to last year), but decreased in several regions, including in Prague (-2.6%).

-First drop in foreign visitors in several years
+Czech Republic reports first drop in foreign tourists in several years

 Guests from abroad slightly outnumbered domestic visitors, but dropped, for the first time in many years, compared to the same period in 2018: there were slightly more than 2 million foreign tourists who came to the Czech Republic from January to March this year, a 0.2% fall compared to the first quarter 2018 – and compared to around 1.98 million domestic visitors, whose numbers increased by 3.8%.